-Professor Arne Östman received his PhD in 1990 on Plateletderived growth factor from the Ludwig Institute for Cancer Research, Uppsala University.
-He is currently an internationally renowned researcher within the field of molecular oncology and a full professor at the Karolinska Institute (KI).
+Professor Arne Östman received his PhD in 1990 on Plateletderived growth factor from the Ludwig Institute for Cancer Research, Uppsala University, Sweden.
+He is currently professor at the Karolinska Institute (KI).

 Professor Östman's research is focused on the biology of tumor microenvironment with special focus on tumor associated fibroblasts and their role in cancer progression.
 Professor Östman is also vice-coordinator of STRATCAN, a government funded initiative for development of excellent cancer research at KI (2010-).